kb-dk/access-digital-objects/text-corpora.md

 ## Text encoding

 Most texts are from collected works and are critical editions.
-All data and metadata available are in XML markup Text Encoding Initiative, TEI, [Guidlines](http://www.tei-c.org/release/doc/tei-p5-doc/en/html/).
+All data and metadata available are in XML markup according Text Encoding Initiative, TEI, [Guidlines](http://www.tei-c.org/release/doc/tei-p5-doc/en/html/).

 Our services use a work concept developed together with the original service som 15 years ago by experienced reference librariance.
 It is